Rudy von Strasser

 Founding father of the Diamond Mountain District

-Rudy von Strasser is a legend in Napa — he played a huge part in founding the Diamond Mountain District, which is famous for its Cabernet.
-By rallying everyone in the region, he was able to put Diamond Mountain on the map as an official AVA (American Viticultural Area) back in 1999!
+Rudy von Strasser is a Napa legend — he played a huge part in founding the Diamond Mountain District, famous for its Cabernet.
+By rallying everyone in the region, he put the AVA (American Viticultural Area) on the map in 1999!

 Rudy met Naked through Alex Farber — he was looking to expand his portfolio with some beautiful Petite Sirah, but didn’t have enough room in his winery.

-Angel funding helped make that Petite Sirah possible and when he brought us his other wines, we knew we’d hit the jackpot!
-Thanks to your support, Rudy’s now able to share his wide range of Diamond Mountain District wines with Angels across the country.
+Angel funding helped make that Petite Sirah possible.
+When he brought us his other wines, we knew we’d hit the jackpot!
+Rudy’s now able to share his wide range of Diamond Mountain District wines with Angels across the country.

 Rudy Von Strasser’s journey into winemaking actually began at the University of New Hampshire while studying agriculture.
 His goal was to be “The King of Hard Cider” — he even wrote his thesis on hard-cider production.
 Deciding to travel the country for research, Rudy took up a job at Robert Mondavi Winery with intention to take tips-and-tricks from the wine industry to apply to cider production.
 It was a year-long job with an unintended consequence.
 He accidentally fell in love with wine instead.